forlilab/tutorials/installation-linux/README.md

 You can use micromamba alongside mamba or conda.

 Installing it consists of running the following command, and following the instructions displayed in the prompt.
+Pasting is Ctrl + shift + V.
 ```
 "${SHELL}" <(curl -L micro.mamba.pm/install.sh)
 ```